SyncfusionExamples/Create-a-Pivot-Table-in-a-Blazor-Server-Application/README.md

 ## Features and benefits

-### Pivot Chart
-[Blazor Pivot Charts](https://blazor.syncfusion.com/documentation/pivot-table/pivot-chart?utm_source=github&utm_medium=listing&utm_campaign=blazor-pivot-table-github-samples) can easily be integrated with pivot data rendered independently, including functionality for plotting more than 20 types of pivot charts.
-The end user experience is greatly enhanced by including a set of user-interactive features such as zooming, panning, crosshair, trackball, events, selection, and tooltip.
-Highly interactive field list options are available for generating reports on top of the relational data dynamically.

 ### Drill down/Drill up
 Provides built-in [drill down](https://blazor.syncfusion.com/documentation/pivot-table/drill-down?utm_source=github&utm_medium=listing&utm_campaign=blazor-pivot-table-github-samples) (expand) and drill up (collapse) capabilities to visualize data both in a detailed view and abstract view, respectively.
 By default, data is displayed in a grouped manner.

-### Defer layout update
-Users can refresh the component [on demand](https://blazor.syncfusion.com/documentation/pivot-table/defer-layout-update?utm_source=github&utm_medium=listing&utm_campaign=blazor-pivot-table-github-samples) instead of during every UI interaction in the Blazor Pivot Table.

-### Editing and updating
-Users can create, read, update, and delete operations for raw data at runtime and update their changes to the underlying data source, thereby reflecting the information in all corresponding cells.
-The component supports various [edit](https://blazor.syncfusion.com/documentation/pivot-table/editing?utm_source=github&utm_medium=listing&utm_campaign=blazor-pivot-table-github-samples) modes such as inline, dialog, batch edit, and column edit through an interactive UI.

 ### Filtering
 Built-in normal and Excel-like filters with advanced [filtering](https://blazor.syncfusion.com/documentation/pivot-table/filtering?utm_source=github&utm_medium=listing&utm_campaign=blazor-pivot-table-github-samples) options to easily filter and view data as required.
 It is also possible to filter programmatically.